 James H.F.
-Lloyd reviews the possibilities of a house – as Plas Bodfa on Anglesey hosts its first exhibition, bringing together an array of installation artists to a unique setting.
+Lloyd reviews the possibilities of a house – as Plas Bodfa on Anglesey hosts its first exhibition, bringing together an array of installation artists to a unique setting of the Sui Generis exhibition.

 Julie Upmeyer and Jonathan Lewis bought the property with the intention of creating a space for artists to create and exhibit work, as well as creating a cultural hub and possible holiday lets.
-They are already planning future exhibitions, utilising the full space the grounds have to offer.
-This first exhibition before complete renovation of the building has seen sixty two artists contribute, each interpreting the theme in their own way.
+They are already planning future exhibitions after this Sui Generis exhibition, utilising the full space the grounds have to offer.
+This first exhibition before the complete renovation of the building has seen sixty-two artists contribute, each interpreting the theme in their own way.

-Other installations explore more different understandings of the theme to beautiful effect.
+Other installations in the Sui Generis exhibition explore more different understandings of the theme to beautiful effect.
 Georgia Colman’s beautiful pottery was made using textures cast from the building itself, leaving a fossil-like impression on the vessels.
 The process of making a pot, often repeatedly recycling the same clay, echoed the process of change in the house; the same building becoming different things.
 Her work demonstrates how place leaves an impression on us and our work.

-Ioan Griffith’s window installation used natural light to create seascapes.
-The light coming through becomes hazy, silhouetting the tiny ships on the narrow line of horizon.
+Ioan Griffith’s window installation at the Sui Generis exhibition used natural light to create seascapes.
+The light coming through becomes hazy, silhouetting the tiny ships on the narrow line of the horizon.
 The work is beautiful in its simplicity, nostalgic in a way I can’t quite place.
 It feels like a projection of a half-forgotten memory slowly recalled.
-The ability of this installation to change with the weather and light from outside makes it particularly interesting in the way place is always changing.
+The ability of this installation to change with the weather and light from outside makes it particularly interesting in the way the place is always changing.

 Helen Birnbaum explores the human body as a home for a plethora of bacteria, memorialising human infection through ceramics.
 Detailed models of bacteria like cholera and smallpox are contained in antique boxes, memorabilia of the past.